-Super Bowl champion Edwin Mulitalo was named head football coach at Southern Virginia University in March 2018.
+Super Bowl champion Edwin Mulitalo enters his third season as the head football coach at Southern Virginia University, after named head coach in March 2018.

 Mulitalo joined the Knights' staff in 2016 under Joe DuPaix.
 During his first season, Ed coached the defensive line and was promoted to defensive coordinator the next season.
 After allowing 478 yards and 50 points per game in 2015, Mulitalo in his first year helped the Knights' defense limit opponents to less than 320 yards and 30 points per game in 2016.